The Chinese Kitchen Garden by Wendy Kiang-Spray

 Copy of Grow That #Garden Library (3)

-Back in 2018, I had the opportunity to interview Wendy and it remains one of my favorite conversations about growing and using edibles from the garden.
+In 2018, I had the opportunity to interview Wendy, and it remains one of my favorite conversations about growing and using edibles from the garden.

-The Chinese Kitchen Garden is half how to grow, half how to cook, and half an amazing glimpse into the wonderful Kiang-Spray Family - so that’s 150% worth of yummy, beautiful, love in one book.
+The Chinese Kitchen Garden is half how to grow, half how to cook, and half a fantastic glimpse into the wonderful Kiang-Spray Family - so that’s 150% worth of yummy, beautiful love in one book.

-As gardeners, sometimes we can get a little restless - searching for a new variety - something new to try - and when nothing strikes our fancy, we can feel unsatisfied.
-Well, Wendy's introduction to Asian Vegetables is a spark and it opens the door to growing a whole new cast of edibles.
-What I learned from Wendy is that often the Asian vegetables she learned to grow and eat are often upgrades from the standard varieties.
+As gardeners, sometimes we can get a little restless—searching for a new variety—something new to try—and when nothing strikes our fancy, we can feel unsatisfied.
+Well, Wendy's introduction to Asian Vegetables is a spark, and it opens the door to growing a whole new cast of edibles.
+I learned from Wendy that the Asian vegetables she learned to grow and eat are often upgraded from the standard varieties.
 Now THAT's exciting.

-If you are looking for something new to grow, if you’re a foodie or if you want to start a kitchen garden, The Chinese Kitchen Garden is perfect for you.
-And, if you want to check out my interview with Wendy over at the Still Growing podcast, just search for Episode 601 and hit play.
+If you are looking for something new to grow, if you’re a foodie, or if you want to start a kitchen garden, The Chinese Kitchen Garden is perfect for you.
+If you want to check out my interview with Wendy on the Still Growing podcast, search for Episode 601 and hit play.

-During that episode, Wendy read excerpts from many of my favorite parts in the book and she’ll also shares many of the Chinese vegetables — like lotus root, bitter melons, stem lettuce, day lilies, and Chinese cucumbers — and traditional recipes that will make you drool.
-Finally, Wendy’s book is organized by season, so handy - you’ll learn what to grow in spring and what to cook in winter.
+During that episode, Wendy read excerpts from many of my favorite parts of the book.
+She also shares many Chinese vegetables—like lotus root, bitter melons, stem lettuce, daylilies, and Chinese cucumbers—and traditional recipes that will make you drool.
+Finally, Wendy’s book is organized by season, so handy—you’ll learn what to grow in spring and what to cook in winter.

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.